chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 *   Help people manage burnout and even see burnout before it happens
 *   Help ensure that people maintain a healthy life with project activities

 ## Implementation

+### Data Collection Strategies

-#### Data will be collected via a combination of surveys, interviews and analysis of trace date.
+Data can be collected via a combination of surveys, interviews, and analysis of trace data.

+**Surveys**

-The working group is getting agreement on a set of questions that can be used to measure project burnout and more generally the well-being of open source project contributors and maintainers.
+The following questions can help measure project burnout and more generally the well-being of open source project contributors and maintainers.
 The questions are meant to be collected as individual scores and then reported on in aggregate.

 * On a scale of (1-x), how strongly do you agree with the following:
   * I feel pressure to complete project tasks I don’t have time to complete
   * I would recommend that a friend or colleague volunteer to participate in the project
   * My contributions to the project are recognized
+  * I feel energized working on this open source project
+  * I feel emotionally drained from my work on this project
+  * I have felt tired when working on this open source project
+  * I take time for self-care, self-initiated practices that enhance health and positive well-being, [Bickley, 1998] when working on this open source project.
+  * I have thought about leaving this project.
+  * I have thought about or have taken a break from the project because of project-related stress.
+  * I have thought about or have taken a break from the project to balance with other parts of my life.
+  * I never seem to have enough time to get everything done on this project.
+  * I have to neglect some tasks related to this project because I have too much to do.
+  * I feel that my contributions in the project are valued and rewarding to me.
+  * I feel that my voice is heard in the project.
+  * We can openly talk in the project about how we are doing and feeling and check-in on each other.
   * On average, are you more likely to feel energized or emotionally drained after engaging with the project's community?
     * Energized
     * Emotionally drained

-_This question is currently phrased broadly to identify a) if contributions will increase or decrease and b) why the changes will occur.
-The Working Group should discuss what the goals are.
-Then we can operationalize and provide sample questions.
-In other words, we can just look at plans to decrease contributions based on increased commitments._

-* In the next six months, how likely are you to increase or decrease the time you contribute to the project for the following reasons: (Very likely to increase; Somewhat likely to increase; Neutral—no change; Somewhat likely to decrease; Very likely to decrease; Don’t know)
+  * How likely are you to increase or decrease the time you contribute to the project for the following reasons: (Very likely to increase; Somewhat likely to increase; Neutral—no change; Somewhat likely to decrease; Very likely to decrease; Don’t know)
     * Change in personal-related commitments
     * Change in work-related commitments
     * Change in expectations from maintainers

-#### Interviews: Talk with open source project contributors and maintainers with their own interpretation of terms
+**Interviews**
   * Contributor Questions:
      * How do you feel about working on this project?
      * Has a poor state of well-being affected your engagement with this open source project?
 How?
   * Maintainer Questions:
      * How should we be monitoring the well-being of individuals?
      * How do you measure the well-being of your community members in your open source project?
      * How do you determine the well-being of contributors to your project?

-#### Trace Data: Explore online data to get a better understanding of the well-being of individuals in the project
+**Trace Data**
  * Analyze activity metrics around the number of contributions over time per individual to see if there is an abrupt drop off after an extended contribution time.
  * Analyze if there are continuous contributions over a long period that abruptly end
  * Analyze if there are a large number of contributions by a very small group of people (see Bus Factor or [Elephant Factor](https://chaoss.community/metric-elephant-factor/) metrics)